Thermally induced spin-transfer torques in superconductor/ferromagnet bilayers: Supplemental Material

 At first in Fig.~\ref{self_delta} we demonstrate results for the self-consistent profile of the superconducting order parameter in the presence of the DW and a temperature difference.
 The small overall suppression of the order parameter by heating of the superconductor is clearly seen.
 More interesting feature is that the order parameter is additionally suppressed near the DW from the "hotter" side and slightly enhanced with respect to the bulk value from the "colder" side of the DW.
 It seems that there appears an excess (lack) of quasiparticles at the corresponding side of the DW.

+The spatial profiles of the torque $\bm N$ acting on the DW from the spatially-dependent spin current, shown in Fig.~3 of the main text, are presented in Fig.~\ref{torque_T}.
+The torque exhibit strong temperature dependence.
+In order to investigate this dependence in more detail, in Figs.~\ref{torque_velocity}(b)-(d) we present the torque components at different temperatures normalized to the value of the bulk thermally-induced spin current at a given temperature difference.
+It is seen that the temperature dependence of the torque closely follows the temperature dependence of the bulk thermally-induced spin current, what means that the torque is indeed driven by the thermal spin pumping process, described in the caption to Fig.1 of the main text.
+Panels(b)-(d) of Fig.~\ref{torque_velocity} represent all three torque components.
+The particular temperature differences are encoded by colors and marked by the circles in Fig.~\ref{torque_velocity}(a).

-The spatial profiles of the torque $\bm N$ acting on the DW from the spatially-dependent spin current, shown in Fig.~\ref{thermospin_T} of the main text, are presented in Fig.~\ref{torque_T}.
-In order to investigate the structure of the torque induced by the presence of the superconductor, we separate it to adiabatic $ a \partial_x \bm m $ and nonadiabatic $b\bm m \times \partial_x \bm m $ contributions.
-In fact, the full microscopic result obtained from Eq.~(\ref{torque}) of the main text also contains the term $\sim \bm m$, but we exclude this contribution because in the framework of the considered model the amplitude of the magnetization is fixed.
+In order to investigate the spatial structure of the torque induced by the presence of the superconductor, we separate it to adiabatic $ a \partial_x \bm m $ and nonadiabatic $b\bm m \times \partial_x \bm m $ contributions.
+In fact, the full microscopic result obtained from Eq.~(5) of the main text also contains the term $\sim \bm m$, but we exclude this contribution because in the framework of the considered model the amplitude of the magnetization is fixed.

 The essential feature of the superconducting system is that the microscopically calculated coefficients $a$ and $b$ in our case are spatially dependent.
 They are plotted in Fig.~\ref{coefficients} as functions of $x$-coordinate (the DW center is at $x=0$) for different temperatures of the hot end.
 It is different from the nonsuperconducting case, where they are typically do not depend on coordinates due to absence of a corresponding spatial scale.
 Here the characteristic scale of the spatial variation of $a$ and $b$ is determined by the superconducting coherence length $\xi_S$.
 It is interesting that the coefficient $b$ is even a sign-changing function of the $x$-coordinate.
 In equilibrium, at $T_l = T_r$, $b = 0$ at $x = x_{DW}$, that is, in the center of the DW.
 Under the applied temperature difference it is useful to introduce $\delta b = b - b(T_l = T_r)$.
 It becomes nonzero at $x=x_{DW}$: $\delta b(x=x_{DW}) = b(x=x_{DW}) \neq 0$.
 The DW velocity is proportional to this quantity as it is demonstrated in the main text.